bjlittle/tephi/docs/tephi/src/plotting.rst

    *FM 38-IX Ext.
 MOBIL* are currently **not** supported.

-Plotting tephigram data
+Plotting Tephigram Data
 -----------------------

 .. note::
    Tephigram *subplots* are currently **not** supported.

-Plotting a single data set
+Plotting a Single Data Set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The temperature profile of a single tephigram data set can easily be plotted.